geronimo-iia/terraform-aws-tf-registry/README.md

 ## v1.1.0

-- add usage of "X-Terraform-Get" for download API
+- Usage of "X-Terraform-Get" for download API
-- add a dedicated lambda integration for download API : use s3 presigned url for all module which came fron registry bucket
+- Add a dedicated lambda integration for download API : use s3 presigned url for all module which came fron registry bucket
-- add tag on each resource, rewrote some iam declaration
+- Add tag on each resource, rewrote some iam declaration

 Note: